Knewton25/mobilebanking/README.md

- Airpay

-A new Flutter project.
-A Flutter-based mobile banking app providing essential features like account management, balance inquiry, fund transfers, and transaction history.
+ Airpay - A Flutter-based mobile banking app providing essential features like account management, balance inquiry, fund transfers, and transaction history.
 Built with a clean and user-friendly interface for a smooth banking experience.

 ## Getting Started